 Challenge #3: Getting my team to collaborate with one another

 The 2019 State of One-on-ones report found that remote managers have more than twice as hard of a time getting their team to collaborate with one another.
-This might not be surprising considering remote teams have the added pressure of:
+Although there are many online collaboration tools out there to help with this, remote teams still have the added pressure of: